dktanwar/NGS_ChIP-Seq_Sperm_Histones/README.md

 The Image is based on [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) and all recommended Galaxy requirements are installed.
 The following chart should illustrate the [Docker](http://www.docker.io) image hierarchy we have build to make is as easy as possible to build on different layers of our stack and create many exciting Galaxy flavors.

 ![Docker hierarchy](https://github.com/dktanwar/NGS_ChIP-Seq_Sperm_Histones/blob/master/12dockergalaxy.png)

+Please follow the instructions for Docker installation as provided on [this README](https://github.com/bgruening/docker-galaxy-stable/edit/master/README.md)